LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation

 \section{Abstract}

-We consider the problem of imitation from observation (IfO), in which the agent aims to mimic the expert's behavior from the state-only demonstrations by experts.
-We additionally assume that the agent cannot interact with the environment but has access to the action-labeled transition data collected by some agent with unknown quality.
-This offline setting for IfO is appealing in many real-world scenarios where the ground-truth expert actions are inaccessible and the arbitrary environment interactions are costly or risky.
-In this paper, we present LobsDICE, an offline IfO algorithm that learns to imitate the expert policy via optimization in the space of stationary distributions.
+We consider the problem of learning from observation (LfO), in which the agent aims to mimic the expert's behavior from the state-only demonstrations by experts.
+We additionally assume that the agent cannot interact with the environment but has access to the action-labeled transition data collected by some agents with unknown qualities.
+This offline setting for LfO is appealing in many real-world scenarios where the ground-truth expert actions are inaccessible and the arbitrary environment interactions are costly or risky.
+In this paper, we present LobsDICE, an offline LfO algorithm that learns to imitate the expert policy via optimization in the space of stationary distributions.
 Our algorithm solves a single convex minimization problem, which minimizes the divergence between the two state-transition distributions induced by the expert and the agent policy.
-On an extensive set of offline IfO tasks, LobsDICE shows promising results, outperforming strong baseline algorithms.
+Through an extensive set of offline LfO tasks, we show that LobsDICE outperforms strong baseline methods.